 Floor sanding can be done by hand, but electrically driven sanding machines are used almost exclusively today.
-These machines are usually available from rental agencies and some paint stores/home centers which also supply the sandpaper.
+These machines are usually available from rental agencies and some paint stores/home centers that also supply the sandpaper.
 Some handwork is usually necessary for less accessible places.
-Some safety practices should be respected when redoing a wood floor such as the wear of particle mask to protect you from inhaling dust, safety glasses, and making sure to have good ventilation if you're using chemical removers.
+Some safety practices should be respected when redoing a wood floor.
+You should wear a particle mask to protect you from inhaling dust, equip some safety glasses, and make sure to have good ventilation if you're using chemical removers.

 Sanding machines may be either the drum-type or disk type (floor polisher).
 With drum sanders, the sandpaper is mounted on a cylindrical drum that rotates on an axis parallel to the plane of the floor.
 Thus, the sandpaper makes its scratches in straight lines in the direction of the movement of the machine.
 A drum sander, however, cannot reach the last few inches of floor nearest the baseboard.
 Electric edgers, which are small disk sanders, are available for sanding these edges of the floor, or they may be done by hand.